newcontext-oss/letsencrypt-dcos/README.md

 This is a sample [Marathon](https://github.com/mesosphere/marathon) app for encrypting your [Marathon-lb](https://github.com/mesosphere/marathon-lb) HAProxy endpoints using [Let's Encrypt](https://letsencrypt.org/).
 With this, you can automatically generate and renew valid SSL certs with Marathon-lb.

+The work done to support wildcard certificates and the DNS providers, was influenced heavily by the work done by Sebastian Woehrl ([https://github.com/MaibornWolff/letsencrypt-marathon-lb](https://github.com/MaibornWolff/letsencrypt-marathon-lb)).

 ## Getting started

 Ensure you have **at least 2 or more** public agents in your DC/OS cluster, and that marathon-lb is scaled out to more than 1 public agent.
 Deploying this app requires this since it entails restarting marathon-lb.